usnistgov/reid_hota/README.md

 ### Assumptions

-⚠️ For any given video frame, the set of global ids present must not contain duplicate ids. ⚠️
+⚠️ For any given video frame, the set of reference global ids present must not contain duplicate ids. ⚠️ Any duplicate comparions ids within a single frame will have their costs combined using Jaccard.

 The `reid_hota` package has no ability to disambiguate or determine which global id is "correct".
 Therefore `reid_hota` so will throw an error upon encountering duplicate ids in a single frame.